Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars

 Simulations were repeated that isolated each form of feedback.
 They found jets to be important in regulating the growth of low-mass stars and constraining the IMF.
 Radiation and jets were the primary form of feedback that slowed star formation and dispersed the cloud.
-However, the simulations were not run until the end of star formation, so the degree to which each affect the final SFE is uncertain.
-This suggests the SFE of M4 may be overestimated due the exclusion of jets.
-The effect that jets would have on more massive clouds is unclear.
-Analytic work by \citet{matzner2002} suggests that the density of more massive clouds would be resistant to dispersal by jets, consistent with simulations by \citet{guszejnov2022}.
+However, again the simulations were not run until the end of star formation, so the degree to which each effect changes the final SFE remains uncertain.

+Despite their ubiquity, jets cannot prevent gas in high-density GMCs from forming stars eventually nor contain the power needed to disperse GMCs \citep[see][]{Chevance2023ASPC..534....1C}.
+The effect that jets would have on more massive clouds remains unclear.
+Although they may indeed slow star formation to observed values, as proposed by \citet{Chevance2023ASPC..534....1C}, analytic work by \citet{matzner2002} suggests that more massive clouds would be resistant to dispersal by jets, consistent with simulations by \citet{guszejnov2022}.